 You may not be able to access your phone number abroad, especially when you change your SIM card.

-I made the mistake of not updating my new phone number to my email while still having access to it.
+I made the mistake of not updating my new phone number to my email while still accessing it.
 I ended up couldn’t log in to my Airbnb account in Thailand, and my only way to contact the host was through email.

 Choose cheap accommodation that ignores the safety factor